 Farmers & Merchants Community Foundation

-Creepy Crawl 5K Fun Run/Walk is held each October in Burlington to raise funds for schools in Des Moines and Henry Counties.
-This fun run/walk continues to grow each year with proceeds going back to the schools for purchase needed for the continuation of the year.
+Project: Crayon Crayon Cruise & Kick-Off Party is held each May in Burlington to raise funds for schools in Des Moines County.
+This motorcycle ride and fundraiser continues to grow each year with proceeds going back to the schools for purchase needed for the continuation of the year.
 A few of the projects that the proceeds have been used for are smart boards for classrooms, reading programs as well as safer and newer playground equipment.